Demi Lovato ‘Devastated’ After Friend Dies From Drug Overdose

 As The Inquisitr reported, the ex-Disney Channel star apologized for not being “more educated” after she shared several photos of herself in the country on her Instagram account, admitting that she’d been given a free trip in exchange for posting about her experience on social media.
 She has since deleted the apology.

-Lovato’s photos – which remain on her account – include snaps of her taking in the sights of the country as well as a look at her being baptized in the River Jordan and an emotional visit to Jerusalem’s World Holocaust Remembrance Center.
+Demi’s photos — which remain on her account — include snaps of her taking in the sights of the country as well as a look at her being baptized in the River Jordan.
+She also included photos of her emotional visit to Jerusalem’s World Holocaust Remembrance Center.